javalin/website/pages/docs/docs-future.md

 WebJars can be found on [https://www.webjars.org/](https://www.webjars.org/).
 Everything available through NPM is also available through WebJars.

-<h2>!!!
-DOCS BELOW ARE UNFINISHED !!!</h2>

 ### Single page mode
 Single page mode is similar to static file handling.
-It runs after endpoint matching and after static file handling.
+It runs after endpoint matching, and after static file handling.
 It's basically a very fancy 404 mapper, which converts any 404's into a specified page.
 You can define multiple single page handlers for your application by specifying different root paths.